 Exception: Students may, over the course of their studies, find classes not on the list(s) of options but which are appropriate for their chosen course of study.
 An example might be a seminar offered by a visiting faculty which will only be offered once.
 More importantly, certain required courses may not be offered with a reasonable frequency.
 Under these circumstances, and especially for electives, the student can request an exception to the standard requirements and substitute the seminar in place of another listed class.
 Please note that Pass-Fail is not an acceptable option for any class used to fulfill a major requirement.

-The student should fill out the Request for Exception to Major Requirements form (pdf) as completely as possible.
+The student should fill out the Course Substitution Request form (pdf) as completely as possible.
 The relevant faculty member should also include the necessary information and sign the form.
 Once completed, the form should be handed in to the IR office in Morton Hall.
 Approval will be based on the judgment of the IR Director in consultation with the relevant faculty members if necessary.

 Independent study may be used to fulfill elective requirements as well as MWR or Computer Proficiency for GS.
 The necessary form (pdf) must be filled out by the student with the help of the supervising faculty member.
 For transfer credits from abroad with no William and Mary course counterpart, students may choose an INRL designation or an appropriate departmental numbers.
 Once completed, the form should be submitted to the IR Office for approval.